FormalLanguageConstrainedPathQuerying/formal-lang-course/tasks.en.md

 > Max score: 22

 In this task, you need to develop an interpreter for the query language created in the previous task.
-Use the algorithms implemented in the previous tasks to execute the queries.
+Use the algorithms implemented in the previous tasks to evaluate the queries.
 In addition to the implementation, you must provide minimal documentation explaining the decisions made during the implementation process (for example, in a README).

 Note that in addition to the interpreter itself, you also need to implement type inference.